 Mtskheta was once the ancient capital of Kartli, a place where Christianity was declared the official religion of Georgia in 337.
 Today, the city is still the residence of the Georgian Orthodox Apostolic Church.

-Favorable natural conditions, strategic location at the crossroads of trade routes and close relationship with the Roman, the Persian and the Byzantine Empires contributed to the development of the city and led to the integration of different cultural influences with local cultural traditions.
-After the 6th century AD, when the capital was moved to Tbilisi, Mtskheta continues to maintain its leading role as one of the important cultural and spiritual centers of the country.
+Favourable natural conditions, a strategic location at the crossroads of trade routes and close relationship with the Roman, the Persian and the Byzantine Empires contributed to the development of the city and led to the integration of different cultural influences with local cultural traditions.
+After the 6th century AD, when the capital was moved to Tbilisi, Mtskheta continues to maintain its leading role as one of the important cultural and spiritual centres of the country.

 Holy Cross Monastery of Jvari and Svetitskhoveli are key monuments of the medieval Georgian architecture.